codacy/docs/docs/organizations/roles-and-permissions-for-synced-organizations.md

 </tbody>
 </table>

-<sup>1</sup>: Outside Collaborators and External Users aren't supported as Members of organizations on Codacy.
+<sup id="note-1">1</sup>: Outside Collaborators and External Users aren't supported as Members of organizations on Codacy.
 However, you can [add them as Authors](adding-and-managing-authors.md) so that Codacy analyzes their commits.
-<sup>2</sup>: Depending on your setting for [accepting new people](what-are-synced-organizations.md#managing-people-in-an-organization).
+<sup id="note-2">2</sup>: Joining an organization may need an approval depending on your setting for [accepting new people](what-are-synced-organizations.md#managing-people-in-an-organization).
-<sup>3</sup>: Depending on your setting for [configuring which users can ignore issues](how-to-configure-which-users-can-ignore-issues.md).
+<sup id="note-3">3</sup>: Depending on your setting for [configuring which users can ignore issues](how-to-configure-which-users-can-ignore-issues.md).

 See [managing people in an organization](what-are-synced-organizations.md#managing-people-in-an-organization) to list your organization members and their role.